Radeeshani/Learnhub_web_application/ISSUES_FIXED.md

-# Issues Fixed - Homework Application
+# Issues Fixed - EduBuddy

 ## Summary of Problems and Solutions